mobluse/beep/README.md

 make
 sudo make install
 ```
+In Cygwin you need to leave out `sudo`.
 In OpenSUSE you have to also do:
 ```
 unalias beep
 export PATH=$PATH:/mnt/c/Windows/System32/WindowsPowerShell/v1.0